Hdoc1509/nvim-config/README.md

 - Custom global variables and Mapleader must be in `lua/globals.lua`.
 - General options must be placed in `lua/options.lua`.
 - Custom autocommands must be setted in `lua/autocmds.lua`.
-- Plugins call must be setted in `core/plugins.vim`.
 - Plugins configurations must be added inside `lua/plugins` folder (can be a `*.lua` file or a folder with an `init.lua` file).
-Config files of plugins will be loaded/sourced automatically by `lua/plugins/init.lua`.
+Config files of plugins will be loaded automatically by `lazy.nvim`.

-  **If you are using Windows, be sure to run `nvim` with a terminal that use `bash` that comes bundled with `git-for-windows`**
 - Mappings must be setted in `lua/maps.lua`.
 - Settings about diagnostic are in `lua/diagnostic.lua`.
 - Options related to colorschemes and custom GUI highlighting goes in `lua/plugins/nightfox.lua`.